andreacipriani/rename-files-creation-date/README.md

 # The common problem
-When you import photos/videos from your iPhone they are named with the creation date, e.g:
+I like my photos to be named with their creation date, e.g:
-`2016-11-05 14.23.17`
-But what about when other photos with a different naming convention?
+`2016-11-05 14.23.17` so that I can explore them cronologically just by sorting the files in folders by name.

 [<img src="https://media.giphy.com/media/26tnnpcYVRNJGlHy0/giphy.gif">]()

-# How it works
+# Let's rename
-Just run the script with the folder that contains the files that you want to rename:
+Run the script with the folder that contains the files that you want to rename as an argument:

-`./rename-files.rb folder_name`
+`./rename-files.rb $folder_name`

 the script will rename all the files with the format `YYYY-MM-DD HH.MM.SS`, keeping the same file extension.
 Subfolders are ignored.

-Enjoy your renamed photos, now you can easily browse them by file name in chronological order.
+Sort the files in the folder by name, and your pictures will be cronologically ordered.
+Enjoy!